gear-foundation/vara-wiki/docs/bridge/architecture.md

 - **Relayer**: Receives a Merkle trie root proof from the Prover and submits it to the `Verifier` for validation using `PlonkVerifier`.
 Once the proof is confirmed, the `Relayer` records the validated Merkle trie root and block number, so the `MessageQueue` can authenticate messages.

-- **Verifier**: Uses a `PlonkVerifier` to check zero-knowledge proofs demonstrating that a Merkle trie root belongs to a finalized Vara block.
+- **Verifier**: Uses a `PlonkVerifier` to check gnark proofs demonstrating that a Merkle trie root belongs to a finalized Vara block.
 By verifying the Merkle trie root’s integrity, it ensures the data that arrives at the `Relayer` is genuine, facilitating the rest of the bridging process.

 ### Components on Both Networks